anbox-cloud/discourse-docs/ams-rest-api.md

  * Authentication: trusted
  * Operation: async
  * Cancellable: no

 In the HTTP application upload case, the following headers may be set by the client:

 * `Content-Type:`: application/octet-stream (mandatory field)
 * `X-AMS-Fingerprint:`: SHA-256 (if set, the uploaded payload must match)

 The payload to upload must be a tarball compressed with bzip2.
 Also it must contain a manifest.yaml which declares the basic application information for the creation.
-For the layout application tarball file and supported syntaxes. please refer to [application creation](https://anbox-cloud.io/docs/manage/managing-applications) for more details.
+For the layout application tarball file and supported syntaxes.
+See [Create an application](https://discourse.ubuntu.com/t/create-an-application/24198) for more details.
 To support the following syntaxes in the application manifest.yaml, the server requires a corresponding extension

 Syntax in manifest            |   Extension
 ----------------|------------------------------------
 watchdog |  application_watchdog_settings
 resources |  application_resource_customization
 services    |  application_services_configuration
 version     |  application_manifest_version
 video-encoder | application_gpu_encoder